-Welcome to the Middleburg Agricultural Research and Extension Center, located in Middleburg, VA.
+Middleburg Agricultural Research and Extension Center (MARE) in Middleburg, Virginia

 We invite you to come be part of the MARE Center experience!

 - Smart apps for nutrition and exercise decisions

 - Pasture grasses for water and carbon sequestration

 - 420 acres

 - Conservation groups